emacs-mirror/emacs/mps/manual/source/topic/root.rst

     It scans all integer registers and everything on the stack of the thread given, and can therefore only be used with :term:`ambiguous roots`.
-It only scans locations that are at, or higher on the stack (that is, more recently added), the stack bottom that was passed to :c:func:`mps_thread_reg`.
-References are assumed to be represented as machine words, and are required to be 4-byte-aligned; unaligned values are ignored.
+It scans locations that are more recently added than the stack bottom that was passed in the ``p`` argument to :c:func:`mps_root_create_reg`.

+    References are assumed to be represented as machine words, and are required to be word-aligned; unaligned values are ignored.
+If references are tagged, use :c:func:`mps_root_create_reg_masked`
+    instead.

     .. note::